 After the team’s introduction, the team members will have up to five minutes to make their presentation.
 This three to five minutes does not include necessary time to quickly set up the presentation.
 The judging panel will allow the participants to complete this portion of the competition without interruption, unless the judging panel or audience is asked to respond as part of the presentation.

 Each participant or team member must take part in the presentation.
 Example: for video presentations, this does not require each team member to appear in the video, but requires that they have had a substantive part in the creation of the video; such as script writing, filming, editing, etc.)

 Presenters may use notes or aides during your presentation to assist in presentational effectiveness.

+Remember, the maximum creativity score is 15 for the identity theft topic because it tends to be chosen often.
 Familiarize yourself with all of the guidelines before starting to construct your team’s presentation.
 After the presentation is completed, judges will complete the Presentation Evaluation Form, making sure to record a score for all categories.
 The maximum score for the evaluation is 100 points.

 ||No demonstrated understanding of selected topic.
 No apparent application of financial principles.

 ||Beginning understanding of selected topic.
 Intermittent application of financial principles.